Ishmaeel/YetAnotherCampfireSaving/README.md

 or a bed within the base to be able to save.
 YASC looks at the smart terrains list in vanilla configs and tries to determine if you are near a base location friendly to your character's faction.
 If you are in an enclosed base building that provides protection from emissions, you are allowed to save freely without a nearby campfire.
 Now you can save in Skadovsk before you unload your hard-earned loot at Owl's place.

+*Optional:* Other factions will allow you to save in their bases as long as you have neutral or good relations with them.
+As a Loner, you can now save in Freedom base if you haven't pissed them off.

 ### Mommy Token